terence-lim/data-science-notebooks/MVCP.md

-choosing X the next time you contract a service 3 The next time I purchase a service will be with X Customer loyalty Reich held 2003 How likely is it that you would recommend X to a intention to friend or colleague recommend CEOs have a keen interest in quantifying the financial value of loyal customers A statistical model of the expected lifetime value of customer loyalty reflecting the profits likely to arise from re purchases and word of mouth recommendations is a helpful indicator as to the returns from loyalty enhancement Attributions of customer loyalty can be further broken down statistical techniques such as conjoint analysis 23 can be applied to customer surveys to assess how much a customer s perception of corporate philanthropy contributed to his or her loyalty score Figure 11 outline show companies can then estimate financial returns from corporate philanthropy s influence on customer loyalty .
+choosing X the next time you contract a service 3 The next time I purchase a service will be with X Customer loyalty Reich held 2003 How likely is it that you would recommend X to a intention to friend or colleague recommend.

+CEOs have a keen interest in quantifying the financial value of loyal customers.
+A statistical model of the expected lifetime value of customer loyalty reflecting the profits likely to arise from repurchases and word of mouth recommendations is a helpful indicator as to the returns from loyalty enhancement.
+Attributions of customer loyalty can be further broken down statistical techniques such as conjoint analysis can be applied to customer surveys to assess how much a customer's perception of corporate philanthropy contributed to his or her loyalty score.
+Figure 11 outline show companies can then estimate financial returns from corporate philanthropy's influence on customer loyalty.

 Figure 11 Model to Estimate the Influential Value of Corporate Philanthropic Initiatives on Customer Loyalty Estimate